Mr-Atanu-Roy/Think-in-Sphere/README.md

 ## Introduction
 The boundaries of knowledge is constantly expanding in different fields.
 Achieving quality education in every field is not possible.
 Sometimes we fail to come across such teachers who can provide us with sufficient guidance.
 So we identified this serious issue and also tried to solve it through AI for a skilfully educated future.

-### Our motivation :
-Drawbacks faced in online education due to insufficient study     materials, miscommunication and failure in mutual time management degraded its quality.
-Meanwhile AI reached its heights with technological developments with socio-economic benefits.
-Hence we merged these two scenarios and found a pioneering system to incorporate AI to impart knowledge to students in the simplest and most efficient ways.

-### Impact
-Since AI can connect to users audio-visually at any time through our web app, students can get answers to their query at any time within a short span.
-Due to no limitation of database and capability of generating images of desired topics, the application wont have any check to the subjects to explore.
 ## Features

 This is a educational application which helps personal development of students from any age group and in any educational field.